siddhanthp27/DiagnosticCodePrediction/README.md

 Description of the Files:

-- Bleu.ipynb: Contains the evaluation script that evaluates the BLEU Score for the translations
+- **Bleu.ipynb**: Contains the evaluation script that evaluates the BLEU Score for the translations
-- Dict_Pkl_Generator.ipynb: Data Preprocessing file.
+- **Dict_Pkl_Generator.ipynb**: Data Preprocessing file.
 Stores the dict of sequences with patient_id and hospital_visit_id
-- Disease_Feature_Generator.ipynb: Contains a simple model to generate the sequences
+- **Disease_Feature_Generator.ipynb**: Contains a simple model to generate the sequences
-- Vanilla LSTM - End to End.ipynb: Contains the main model for generation of procedure sequences
+- **Vanilla LSTM - End to End.ipynb**: Contains the main model for generation of procedure sequences